magento/devdocs/src/upgrade-compatibility-tool/run.md

 {:.bs-callout-info}
 The `<dir>` value is the directory where your {{site.data.var.ee}} instance is located.

 The `upgrade:check` command runs the {{site.data.var.uct}} and checks an {{site.data.var.ee}} customized instance against a specific version by analyzing all modules installed in it.
-It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of {{site.data.var.ee}}.
+It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of your {{site.data.var.ee}}.

 {:.bs-callout-warning}
 Execute only when the project root (or main) directory is provided.

-This command checks for core code changes, if desired, for that specific {{site.data.var.ee}} instance, as well as all custom code changes installed in it.
+This command checks for core code changes for that specific {{site.data.var.ee}} instance, as well as all custom code changes installed in it.

-It is possible to only run the `core:code:changes` command to analyze only core code changes for that specific {{site.data.var.ee}} instance.
+However, you can run the `core:code:changes` command to analyze only core code changes for that specific {{site.data.var.ee}} instance.
 See [Core code changes]({{site.baseurl}}/upgrade-compatibility-tool/run.html#core-code) section for more information.

-The command `graphql:compare` allows to compare two GraphQL schemas to check for any changes between them.
+While the `graphql:compare` command allows to compare two GraphQL schemas to check for any changes between them.
 See [GraphQL schema compatibility verification]({{site.baseurl}}/upgrade-compatibility-tool/run.html#graphql-schema-compatibility-verification) section for more information.

 ### Recommendations to use the `upgrade:check` command